AdobeDocs/experience-manager-64.en/help/assets/managing-video-assets.md

 ## Configuration to upload assets that are larger than 2 GB {#configuration-to-upload-video-assets-that-are-larger-than-gb}

-By default, the AEM Assets does not let you upload any assets that are larger than 2 GB because of a file size limit.
+By default, the [!DNL Experience Manager] Assets does not let you upload any assets that are larger than 2 GB because of a file size limit.
 However, you can overwrite this limit by going into CRXDE Lite and creating a node under the `/apps` directory.
 The node must have the same node name, directory structure, and comparable node properties of order.

-In addition to AEM Assets configuration, change the following configurations to upload large assets:
+In addition to [!DNL Experience Manager] Assets configuration, change the following configurations to upload large assets:

 * Increase the token expiration time.
 See [!UICONTROL Adobe Granite CSRF Servlet] in Web Console at `https://[aem_server]:[port]/system/console/configMgr`.
 For more information, see [CSRF protection](/help/sites-developing/csrf-protection.md).
 * Increase the `receiveTimeout` in Dispatcher configuration.
 For more information, see [Experience Manager Dispatcher configuration](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#renders-options).

 >[!NOTE]
 >
->The AEM Classic user interface does not have a two gigabyte file size limit restriction.
+>The [!DNL Experience Manager] Classic user interface does not have a two gigabyte file size limit restriction.
 Also, end-to-end workflow for large video is not fully supported.

 To configure a higher file size limit, perform the following steps in the `/apps` directory.